-Canadian choreographer Crystal Pite made her Royal Ballet debut in the 2016/17 Season with Flight Pattern.
+Canadian choreographer and director Crystal Pite made her Royal Ballet debut in the 2016/17 Season with Flight Pattern.

 News and features

 The Royal Ballet and Royal Opera's programme for the coming Season include world premieres, major new productions and classic revivals.

 BBC Radio 4 documented the creative process with the choreographer during rehearsals for her Royal Ballet debut, Flight Pattern